 Breathability: Usually high, but depends on the fabric.

 A bandana is similar to any other cloth mask.
 You can even take a bandana and make a mask out of it with a few hair tires or rubber bands.
-More discussed in the cloth masks…
+Make sure you double over the bandana material at least once.

 Cloth Mask Made from Cycling Jersey Material